Behaviour

 Shifting from compliance to collaboration

-The fundamental shift is from "how do I make my child comply?" to "how do I help my child cope?"
+The shift is from "how do I make my child comply?" to "how do I help my child cope?"
 Collaborative and Proactive Solutions, Ross Greene's framework, offers a structured way to make that shift.